GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 - This requires just managing the Wordpress content and keeping it up to date.
 - Also cleaning up pastor's blog.
 - Also adding Google analytics to see how the congregation uses the site to see which pages are useful and which pages need help.

+---

+#### Option 1: I can clean up your existing Wordpress site which involves:

 With this option I can do work on the the current architecture but it will be more work (if even possible) to change interactions on the site.

 ---